godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 In the following example, a function will be executed when the node is loaded and added to the running scene.
-For this, the _ready() virtual method will be overriden:
+For this, the _ready() virtual method will be overridden:

 .. image:: /img/visual_script7.png